 Add glorious late-season color to your landscape with helenium, a sun-loving perennial that delivers long-lasting floral displays each year from mid to late summer through fall.
 Use it in borders, cottage gardens, and naturalized areas.
 Native to both North America and Europe, this sun-loving plant is sometimes called sneezeweed (because it was once used for making snuff).
-Not to worry, allergy sufferers—helenium won’t make you sneeze.
-But it does bloom about the same time as wild ragweed, a major source of hay-fever-inducing pollen.
-Helenium is much loved by bees and other pollinators.
+Not to worry, allergy sufferers, helenium won’t make you sneeze, but it does bloom about the same time as wild ragweed, a major source of hay-fever-inducing pollen.
+Helenium is also a fantastic pollinator plant, drawing all kinds of butterflies and bees.
 Many of the best cultivars are hybrids, and all are excellent for cutting.

-Helenium features bright-green foliage that contrasts beautifully with velvety daisylike flowers in shades of orange, yellow, dark red, and golden brown.
+Helenium features bright-green foliage that contrasts beautifully with velvety, daisylike flowers in shades of orange, yellow, dark red, and golden brown.
 Most varieties feature flowers with petals in a stiff skirt that spreads out from the center.
 Others sport flowers with downward-facing petals in the manner of a shuttlecock.
-If you like helenium's vibrant flowers, search for annual varieties that bloom nonstop the entire growing season.

 Helenium Care Must-Knows

 Plant helenium in full sun (at least six hours a day) to promote long-lasting displays of color.
-Although some varieties tolerate afternoon shade, this plant typically becomes floppy and leggy in part-sun conditions.
-Helenium also needs good, well-drained, slightly acidic soil and moderate moisture—which makes sense since its native setting tends to be low-lying meadows or the edges of woodlands.
-Sandy soil needs an infusion of compost to increase moisture retention.
-Compost also lightens soil with too much clay.
-Water weekly—more in times of extreme heat.
+Although some varieties tolerate afternoon shade, this plant typically becomes floppy and leggy in part-shade conditions.
+Helenium also needs well-drained, slightly acidic soil and moderate moisture, which makes sense because its native setting tends to be low-lying meadows or the edges of damp woodlands.
+Water at least weekly, increasing frequency in times of extreme heat.
 Although similar in looks to both black-eyed Susan and coneflowers, this plant does not share their ability to withstand droughts.
 It also dislikes boggy areas, so make sure the planting bed doesn't retain standing water.